Should a Corn Herbicide Stay on the Market?

 Official title: Consultation on iodosulfuron-methyl-sodium and its associated end-use product, Proposed Re-evaluation Decision PRVD2025-10

 Health Canada wants to keep a herbicide called iodosulfuron-methyl-sodium available for corn farmers.
 It kills weeds after they sprout.
-The agency says it's safe for people and the environment when used as directed, but they're updating the label requirements.
+The agency reviewed the science and says it's safe for people and the environment when used properly.
+They're proposing some label updates.

 Why This Matters